 The Ur hail from lands beyond The Shepherd Kingdoms and across The North Sea.
 They are a people of order and tradition, members of a powerful and expansive empire.
-The Immortal Emperor Ur-Umshayad is said to have ruled for over 300 years.
-In ancient times they were warring city states, but the first Emperor united them.
+The Immortal Sorcerous Emperor Ur-Umshayad is said to have ruled for over 300 years.
+In ancient times they were warring city states, but the Emperor united them.
 Since then they have led a bloody history of conquest.

 Historically Ba’qet has had many antagonistic encounters with The Ur, but always repelled them.
 The Ur Succession, as it has come to be called, was the largest invasion of Ba’qetan territory and came upon the heels of The Weighing.
 With Lower Ba’qet lost the Ba’qetan military was cut in half and the Upper cities were left without centralized leadership.
 Ba’qet fell easily before the might and disciplined of the Ur armies.